New Britain Pedestrian Accident Lawyers

 - Talk or text on their cell phones while driving

 - Fail to pay full-time and attention to their surroundings

 - Speed or operate their vehicles in a reckless manner

 Proving Negligence in Pedestrian Accidents

 People who operate automobiles owe other motorists and pedestrians a duty of care.
-To win a pedestrian accident lawsuit in New Britain, you must prove the driver who struck you violated their duty of care, i.e., committed an act of negligence which caused the collision.
-You have to prove your case by a preponderance of the evidence, i.e., 51%.
+To win a pedestrian accident lawsuit in New Britain, you must prove the driver who struck you violated their duty of care — that is, committed an act of negligence that caused the collision.
+You have to prove your case by a preponderance of the evidence, a minimum of 51%.